praveenHp/sp-shreyas-site/content/blog/Gandhi-and-the-truth.md

 +++
 date = '2024-10-02'
-title = 'Gandhi and the truth'
+title = 'Gandhi and the Truth'
 +++

 Truth is the fundamental element of Indian philosophy.
 Most of the major religions of the world stress the importance of truth.